DangerDrome/NodeUI/workflow.md

 -   **User Interaction**: It must handle both **mouse and touch events** for all interactions: panning, zooming, drag-selection, dragging nodes (publishing `node:moved` events), and creating edges (publishing `edge:created` events).
 Context menus should be implemented to work on both right-click and long-press.
 -   **Visuals**: It will implement the rendering for the dotted background grid and the logic for snapping nodes/edges to the grid or to other objects.

+### Completed: Checkpoint 3 - NodeUI Canvas Implementation
+*   **Status:** All tasks under this checkpoint are complete and verified.
+*   **Summary:** The `NodeUI` class in `js/nodeui.js` now manages the entire canvas.
+It handles all user interactions for both mouse and touch, including panning (with grab/grabbing cursors), zooming, node dragging, edge drawing, and multi-selection.
+It implements advanced features like a right-click/long-press context menu, snap-to-grid/object, a "cut edge" mode, and full clipboard (cut/copy/paste) functionality.
+All state changes are communicated via the central event bus.
+The system is now a fully interactive graph editor.

 ### 4. UI Component Implementation

 With the core graph working, we build the panels that interact with it.
 All panels must be designed to be collapsible or dockable for use on small screens.